 The Palace Theatre was built in 1913 and purchased by the Nederlander Organization in 1965.
 Initially, it presented vaudeville, concerts, and other special events until 1966, when it became home to legitimate musicals and plays.
-Its longest running show has been Beauty and the Beast, and is currently home to the Broadway revival of Sunset Boulevard, starring Glenn Close.
+Its longest running show has been Beauty and the Beast, and is currently home to SpongeBob SquarePants the Broadway Musical.

 The Judy Garland Staircase

 One of the most famous insider spots on Broadway is affectionately called “the Judy Garland Staircase.”
 Garland played the Palace in 1951, 1956, and 1967.
 Before making her entrance, she’d smoke a cigarette or two in the hidden staircase located at the back of the house left orchestra section of the Palace … and then she’d emerge as the audience went wild.

 During its early years, the Palace was the premiere vaudeville house.
 Its stars included everyone from the Marx Brothers to Fanny Brice, Weber & Fields to Ethel Waters.
 Will Rogers played the Palace during its vaudeville heyday, and later on in 1991, the musical about his life, The Will Rogers Follies, would play the same theatre.
 When actress Sarah Bernhardt played the Palace, she was paid $500 per performance — in gold bars that were held for safe-keeping in a giant safe in the basement!
 By 1930, the Palace was the only remaining true vaudeville house left, and in 1932, this ended and the Palace began screening films and holding concerts.